 150. Sprout Social

 Sprout Social offers a powerful suite of tools for social media management.
-By getting access to deep listening and analytics, social management, customer care and advocacy solutions, brands can create authentic connections with their consumers to drive their businesses forward.
+With deep listening and analytics, social management, customer care, and advocacy solutions, brands can create authentic connections with their consumers to drive their businesses forward.

-How to use these PR tools to solve any PR challenge
+How to use PR tools to solve any PR challenge

-As you have seen, the tools above can help you manage media relations, monitor social media, measure brand awareness, and more.
-By using the right PR tools, you can solve any PR challenge, from crisis management to brand awareness.
-Whether you’re an entrepreneur, marketer, or PR professional, we’re about to show you how to use PR tools to improve your brand’s reputation, build relationships with journalists, and ultimately achieve your business goals.
+As you have seen, the PR tools above can help you manage media relations, monitor social media, measure brand awareness, and more.
+They help to solve any PR challenge, from crisis management to brand awareness.
+Whether you’re an entrepreneur, marketer, or PR professional, you can use PR tools to improve your brand’s reputation, build relationships with journalists, and ultimately achieve your business goals.

 Common PR challenges